You won’t believe some of the people on this list of successful high school and college dropouts.

 - David Green, the billionaire founder of Hobby Lobby.
 Started the Hobby Lobby chain with only $600.
 High school graduate.

 - David Karp, founder of Tumblr.
 Dropped out of school at 15, then homeschooled.
-Did not attend college.
+He did not attend college.

 - David Neeleman, founder of JetBlue airlines.
 Dropped out of college after three years.